POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Stress and exertion

 Using the Human Health app, you can log when flares happen and what you were doing beforehand.
-Over time, this tracking helps reveal personal patterns you can discuss with your doctor.
+Over time, this tracking helps reveal personal patterns you can discuss with your doctor, especially when considering remedies for POTS.

 Tracking symptoms turns scattered experiences into clear patterns you can act on.
 Over time, these insights help you anticipate flare-ups, understand your body, and have more productive conversations with your healthcare provider.